Published on April 29, 2021

 Building muscle involves the repair of micro-traumas in your muscle fibers.
 Here’s a breakdown of this extremely complex process:

-The above is a very, very simplified version of what actually happens in your body after a weight training workout.
+The above is a very, very simplified version of what happens in your body after a weight training workout.
 In reality, the process includes more than just your muscles; your nervous system, circulatory system and endocrine system all contribute to muscle repair and growth.

-Generally, it’s pretty easy to tell if you’re gaining muscle.
+Generally, it’s easy to tell if you’re gaining muscle.
 When you gain muscle, you’ll notice they’ll look more defined and are more visible.
 They’d also be larger in size or feel “harder.”